stephanevaneester/SimpleSlides/README.md

 You wanted a plugin version of SimpleSlides and so I effing made one.
 I also refactored the code of the single-page version to be faster and easier to understand.
 The single-page version is heavily documented, the plugin notsomuch.

+Oh, and shout out to my fellow [css pervert](http://cssperverts.com), Nick, for sitting through a Google Hangout with our cats and helping me out a bit with the plugin.
+Cool dude.

 ####Changelog
 Version 3.0 "2 Chainz"